 The effects of CBD are becoming widely known and studied even closer, but many potential uses of CBD are still being explored and some are yet to be discovered even to this day.

 CBD is known to be a natural alternative and generally safe with no known serious side effects.
 However as with any supplements, we recommend consulting with a veterinarian who has experience with CBD.
-Less common side effects can include:
+Less common side effects may include:

 - Quality of product – do thorough research on the product to ensure proper guidelines are being followed.
 Poor quality CBD will be ineffective and may cause additional side effects.
 Make sure your product has been tested by a third party and contains less than 0.3% THC